Measurement of single nanoparticle anisotropy by laser induced optical alignment and Rayleigh scattering for determining particle morphology

-The nanoparticles studied were trapped at atmospheric pressure, and subsequently, the pressure was reduced to $5$~mbar.
+The nanoparticles studied were loaded into the chamber by creating an aerosol using an asthma nebulizer~\cite{burnham_holographic_2006,millen_optomechanics_2020}.
+They were trapped at atmospheric pressure and the pressure was then reduced to $5$~mbar.
 The vacuum environment allowed us to compare our results with the dynamical motion of the particle in the under-damped regime.
 A time trace of the balanced detector for rotation was recorded as shown in Figure~\ref{fig:exp_setup}.
 The power spectral density (PSD) of this time trace was calculated and used to confirm the optical trapping of non-spherical particles and the alignment via their librational motion.
 This PSD also shows the translational motion of the particle in the trap.
 We record the scattered light from a fixed direction as a function of the particle's orientation in free space.
 At the same time, we change the particle's orientation by rotating the trapping beam linear polarization.
 To do this, we rotate the half-wave plate in 120 equal increments over 360°.
 This waveplate rotation turns the particle 720°.
 The PMT voltage allows to determine the angularly resolved Rayleigh scattering pattern.

 The angularly resolved scattering and the PSDs for a range of levitated nanoparticles are shown in Figure~\ref{fig:scattering_results}.
 The data includes nanodumbbells of silica, octahedrons of yttrium lithium fluoride, spheroidal nanoparticles of silica, and spherical methanol nanodroplets.
 The normalised scattered light intensity data in Figure~\ref{fig:scattering_results}(a), (c), (e), (g) corresponds to the power spectral densities shown in Figure~\ref{fig:scattering_results}(b), (d), (f), (h).